 The average American worker generally relies on workers’ compensation when they’re injured at work.
 However, if you’re a seaman—or someone who works on a ship in navigation for a significant amount of time—you have the right to file an injury lawsuit against your employer directly.

 The maritime industry can be a difficult one to navigate, with many potential pitfalls that could cause you harm.
-So, when someone else’s negligence ends up injuring you, you could be compensated.
+So, when someone else’s negligence ends up injuring you, a maritime accident lawyer can help you seek fair compensation.

 A large portion of that compensation is for economic damages.
 These are costs and expenses that you can measure.
 They have a specific monetary amount attached to them, and you can usually provide proof with a receipt, estimate, or invoice.
 Here are a few examples of economic damages you might have after a maritime injury: